Shyam-Has-Your-Anomaly-Mitigated/Emul/syntax.md

 			sh(,yam)
-		who needs operators??? unmanned is optimal!!! :D official docommentation will only mention snake_case, and only have examples with snake_case unicameral is the best; I have a CAPITAL habit...
+		who needs operators??? unmanned is optimal!!! :D official docommentation will only mention snake_case, and only have examples with snake_case unicameral alphabets are the best; I have a CAPITAL habit... this is useful to avoid passing in a list of lists f(,list())
 	>8

 Hasell has "-thing"s I hate... (besides it being the Python of FP; not a complement!)